 The Article 29 Working Party has issued Guidelines on Transparency (WP260).

-In Sweden, it is likely that the Data Protection Authority in most cases will require controllers to provide Swedish data subjects with a privacy notice in Swedish.
+In Sweden, it is likely that the Swedish Authority for Privacy Protection in most cases will require controllers to provide Swedish data subjects with a privacy notice in Swedish.
 It may otherwise be difficult to show that the information has been fairly provided if it is not in a language the data subject is familiar with.
-The Data Protection Authority has however not made any official statements as to language requirements for privacy notices.
+The Swedish Authority for Privacy Protection has however not made any official statements as to language requirements for privacy notices.

 Rights to access information